BedVoyage logo Bamboo Sheets and Bamboo Towels

 What’s All the Hype About Sheet Thread Count?

 Thread count refers to how many threads are woven into one square inch.
 They count the vertical threads (called ‘warp’) and the horizontal threads (called ‘weft’).
 This is then totaled to determine the sheet thread count.
+Warp and weft are the technical names when determining the thread count.

-It’s almost impossible to weave more than 400 threads into one square inch, depending on the mill.
+Thread count does matter in many ways, but it can be used as a marketing gimmick as well.
+Many manufacturers try to distinguish themselves from other brands by touting sheet thread counts of 600 to 1,000.
+Yet it’s almost impossible to weave more than 400 threads into one square inch, depending on the mill.
 So some creative counting is being used when the label says that the thread count is over 400.
 Here’s they hype: in order to ‘state’ that a thread count is 800, the weaver uses thinner strands of fabric, called yarns, and twists them together.
 Then it ‘looks’ like its one strand, but is counted as two.

-The Pitfalls of Twisted Threads or 2-Ply Thread Counts
+The Pitfalls of Twisted Threads or 2-Ply Thread Counts:

-In the above example, what the manufacturer has done is twisted another strand around the thread and ‘doubled’ the sheet thread count.
-So then the consumer thinks they are buying a really high thread count product, but its not really true.
-This can also be called ‘2 ply’ and often does not equate to a softer hand feel.
 The incremental comfort value of thread counts over 300 is barely noticeable.
 BedVoyage uses 300 thread count for all of our Bed Sheets, Duvet Covers, Coverlets and Shams.
 We do this because we feel that this is the sweet spot between hand feel and breathability.
 If you double or triple the threads in order to state a higher count, you are also creating a weave that is so tight that it won’t breathe well.
-Now the sleeper is hotter and less comfortable.
+Now you're sleeping hotter without understanding why.
+You think you've bought the best quality high thread count sheets, yet you're perspiring in bed.
+Its simply because your linens cannot breath after being woven so tightly in order to state this higher thread count.

 Does A Higher Linen Thread Count Feel Better?